cochoa0x1/car-tracking/readme.md

 ![alt text]( output_images/sample_car_single_channel_hog.png "single channel hog") HOG of single channel

 #### 2. Hog Parameters:
-Through trial and error I settled on hog paramters of orient = 5, pix_per_cell=8 and,cell_per_block=2.
-I selected orient as 5 to keep the respresntation fairly general, ie, not too specific for one car or another.
-Similarly the downsampled image size of 16x16 was used along with 16 bins for the color histogram.
+Through trial and error I settled on hog parameters of orient = 5, pix_per_cell=8 and,cell_per_block=2.
+I selected orient as 5 to keep the representation fairly general, ie, not too specific for one car or another.
+Similarly the down sampled image size of 16x16 was used along with 16 bins for the color histogram.

 #### 3. I used a linear SVM from scikit learn as my classifier.
-To train the svm I first partitoined my dataset into a train and test, and scaled the feature vectors using a scikit learn provided scaler.
+To train the svm I first partitioned my dataset into a train and test, and scaled the feature vectors using a scikit learn provided scaler.

 ![alt text]( output_images/sample_car_features.png "non scaled feature vector") non scaled feature vector
 ![alt text]( output_images/sample_car_features_normed.png  "scaled feature vector") scaled feature vector